khodzic2/DashReStreamer/README.md

 	--config_path	Path to where .ini config file is stored --cleanup	If True all files except final video in dest_video deleted --scale_resolution	720p, 1080p, 1440p or 2160p, auto_scale should be set to 2

+## Example

+	python video_log_merger.py --parameter_type config --config_path resources/config.ini

+This is example of how to run a script with scenario of segments downloaded from server using mpd file, using config file to send parameters, and **config.ini**, **gif.gif**, and **log.txt** stored in <resources> folder.
+Paths to them are send as relative paths.
+In general case, if files and folder are not in the working folder use apsolute paths as parameters.
+Cleanup is <True> so all intermediate files except final video is deleted.
+If  intermediate files are needed for analysis, set cleanup parameter as <False>.
+MPD URL: <http://cs1dev.ucc.ie/misl/4K_non_copyright_dataset/4_sec/x264/bbb/DASH_Files/full/dash_video_audio.mpd>.
+For other scenarios user can also send parameters from path, or specify paths to where segments are stored locally.

+## Caveats

+- DashReStreamer is tested on video content splited in physical segments (profile full).
+- Software is tested with following video dataset: <https://www.ucc.ie/en/misl/research/datasets/ivid_dataset/> and <https://www.ucc.ie/en/misl/research/datasets/ivid_uhd_dataset/>.
+- TODO: add support for byte range DASH content.

+## Video Dataset

+We provide an extensive dataset containing video sequences created over 3G, 4G and WiFi networks.
+In total, 234 video sequences were generated with a duration of 5 minutes.
+The dataset contains video logs and bandwidth traces used for the video sequence generation.
+These video sequences are suitable for subjective QoE evaluation, and can aid in the better understanding of user experience in different scenarios.
+Dataset can be found at: <https://shorturl.at/dtISV>